School Nurse

 The school nurse maintains all health records required by the state.
 Children are not allowed - by state law - to attend school if they have not met the immunization requirements.

 The school nurse administers medicine.
-Medication will be given only upon a written order from the physician to the school principal and a written parental permission.
+Medication will be given only upon a written order from the physician to the school nurse and a written parental permission.

 If a student's activities are limited due to an injury or a health problem, a written note from a doctor is required.
 Students will not be excused from physical education classes without a note.